| | | | | |

 Loading products...

-This guide covers the full Sim-Lab ecosystem – cockpits, seats, steering wheels, electronics, shifters, and accessories.
-Flagship products, what sets them apart from the competition, and where the value sits across the range.
-If you’re looking at direct drive wheelbases, their DD TorqueSync range is covered too.
+This guide covers the full Sim-Lab range – cockpits, the new DDX TorqueSync wheelbases, seats, steering wheels, electronics, shifters, and accessories.
+Flagship products, what sets them apart from the competition, and where the value sits across the lineup.
+If you’re looking at direct drive wheelbases more broadly, the DDX TorqueSync line is now a credible challenger to the Simucube and Fanatec flagships.

 Why Sim-Lab?

 Sim-Lab was founded in 2015 in Tholen, Netherlands.
 The original product line was aluminium profile cockpits built on industrial-grade 6063-T5 extrusions – the same T-slot system you see in factory production lines and CNC machine enclosures.
-Rigs use 40x80mm and 40x160mm profiles with a universal T-nut mounting system: every component adjusts without drilling a single hole.
+Rigs use 40x80mm and 40x160mm profiles with a universal T-nut mounting system, which means every component adjusts without drilling a single hole.

 What makes them technically different is the construction approach.
-Whilst most budget rigs use stamped steel or welded tube frames, Sim-Lab’s extrusions bolt together with precision.
+Where most budget rigs use stamped steel or welded tube frames, Sim-Lab’s extrusions bolt together with precision.
 The powder coating is well done – durable and consistent.
 The P1X Ultimate added a black anodised option for people who want the industrial look.
-Standard T-slot profiles throughout means you’re not locked to proprietary brackets – generic hardware works fine.
+Standard T-slot profiles throughout means you’re not locked to proprietary brackets – generic hardware works fine, and the Sim-Lab Vario range of monitor mounts and adapters bolts into the same slots.

 Community Sentiment

 What I’ve read from P1X owners is that the rigidity is properly impressive – people describe it as feeling like industrial equipment rather than a gaming accessory.
 The most common praise is the adjustability and the quality of the powder coating.
-On the criticism side, assembly takes a few hours (this isn’t a bolt-together-in-20-minutes situation), the instructions could be better, and seat slider mounting can be fiddly.
+On the criticism side, assembly takes a few hours (this isn’t a bolt-together-in-twenty-minutes situation), the instructions could be better, and seat slider mounting can be fiddly.
 Worth factoring in before you order.
+Sim-Lab’s documentation is still ahead of Trak Racer’s though, which is a fair comparison given they’re going for the same buyer.

 Sim-Lab cockpits are for people who want a rig they’ll keep for years and upgrade around.
 If you’re running a direct drive wheelbase, triples, or motion, the rigidity matters.
 If you’re on a Logitech G29 and just want something functional, you’re probably overspending – look at the Trak Racer entry-level options or even a solid desk mount instead.